Nuro partners with Kroger for autonomous grocery deliveries in the U.S.

 But that still leaves quite a few locations on the table.
 Kroger is the largest supermarket chain in the U.S., with more than 2,800 stores in 35 states that serve around 9 million customers a day.
 It already offers same-day delivery to 75 percent of its customers, and the idea is to deploy Nuro’s cars in regions of the country that don’t yet have that service.

 When Nuro emerged from stealth in January of this year, it unveiled the R1, a thin, short, driverless delivery vehicle with a slew of cameras and laser sensors.
-It’s also been testing a fleet of Toyota Prius and Nissan Leaf cars equipped with a proprietary mix of hardware and software.
+The company has also been testing a fleet of Toyota Prius and Nissan Leaf cars equipped with a proprietary mix of hardware and software.

 Nuro’s business model is fulfilling last-mile orders in every sector imaginable.
 It isn’t the only one.
-San Francisco-based Dispatch is developing a short-range autonomous delivery robot designed to run on sidewalks and, earlier this year, Ford partnered with Postmates to deliver packages to customers in Miami, Florida.
+San Francisco-based Dispatch is developing a short-range autonomous delivery robot designed to run on sidewalks, and earlier this year Ford partnered with Postmates to deliver packages to customers in Miami, Florida.